 Here is a sample shot taken with the Bluetooth remote:

-Straight out of the box, the Nano doesn't fit the iPhone 5, 5s, or SE.
+Straight out of the box, the Nano doesn't fit the iPhone 5s, or iPhone SE (not sure re iPhone 5).
 It's not an inherent incompatibility, but simply because the Nano was made to fit the curved edge of the iPhone 6 series.

 |the Insta360 Nano doesn't fit the flat edge of the iPhone 5 series|